 - White chocolate peppermint

 Use a sticky flavor to create a rimmed glass for a lovely presentation

 - Cherry Syrup

-- Dip top of glass into shallow plate of the various options
+- Dip the top of the glass into a shallow plate of the various options

-- In separate plate, dip glass into cookie crumbs or powdered ingredients
+- On a separate plate, dip the glass into cookie crumbs or powdered ingredients

 5- Alcoholic additions to your Hot Chocolate Topping Bar